open-xchange/appsuite-middleware/documentation/docu/components/report_client.md

 The stored parts are combined into a single .report file and then deleted when the report is finished.
 The .report file is not deleted automatically.

+	com.openexchange.report.client.maxThreadPoolSize

+The report will use multithreading for faster processing.
+Therefore the user can edit the threadpoolsize by editing this property value.
+Each thread is processing the needed values from a schema.
+If the threadpool is smaller then the schemas in the database, the threads are queued.

+	com.openexchange.report.client.threadPriority

+This property determines the used threads priotity.
+It can range from 1 (lowest) to 10 (highest).

 ## Available options